 Once the Instant Pot beeps multiple times, open the lid and use a kitchen thermometer to ensure the milk's temperature is 180°F.

-Once the milk cools to 110-114°F, take a half cup of the milk and whisk in 0.25c of the yogurt starter.
+Once the milk cools to 110-114°F, take a half cup of the milk and whisk in the yogurt starter.
 Mix until creamy, then return mixture to the inner pot and stir until combined.

 After the yogurt is chilled and set, pour the yogurt into a fine mesh strainer and allow it to strain until it reaches your desired thickness.
+I like ours to sit for at least 6 hours or until it looks like cream cheese.

-Add the vanilla, honey, maple syrup, and cinnamon and mix until fully combined.
+For vanilla Greek yogurt, add the vanilla, honey, maple syrup, and cinnamon and mix until fully combined.
 Store in an airtight container for up to 7 days.